Defining the Environment

 Ground Plane Options

-Go to the Setup tab in the main window and select the Environment panel.
-The relative permittivity and permeability of the surrounding medium can be set in the Medium box, Fig. 1.
+Navigate to the Setup tab in the main window and access the Environment panel.
+You can adjust the relative permittivity and permeability of the surrounding medium within the Medium box, as shown in Fig. 1.

 None

-None ground plane is used.
-The simulation will be performed in free space with the permittivity and permeability set in the Medium box, Fig. 1.
+When the None ground plane is selected, the simulation will be conducted in free space, with the relative permittivity and permeability values set in the Medium box (see Fig. 1).

 Perfect